devpixde/Tailwind-Standalone-CLI-in-Docker-Image/Readme.md

 * If you prefer hot reloading and a real web-server have a look at the tailwind with node Docker image.

+## Prerequisite

+* Have Docker installed.
+See: https://www.docker.com

 ## Setup